 Lunch at Tiffins

 Animal Kingdom has no shortage of good food options.
 We’ve settled on Tiffins, one of the best theme park restaurants in the world, for lunch.
 Tiffins showcases some of the Imagineers travels that inspired Animal Kingdom.
-The decor is beautiful and interesting and the food features dishes from around the world.
+The décor is beautiful and interesting and the food features dishes from around the world.
 I picked lunch here as it is a little bit cheaper than dinner but either way is a good option.

 Enjoy the Shows

 After you have stuffed yourself to the brim we’re going to continue to stay out of the heat and enjoy some shows.
 Head back to Africa for the great Festival of the Lion King.
 This is a variety show (kind of) that is inspired by Lion King.
 Festival of the Lion King showcases incredible talent and is one of my favorite shows in Disney World.
-There’s a chance that a FastPass will be available for one of the afternoon shows, if there is then book it!

 If you want to continue the show theme for the afternoon then It’s Tough to be a Bug! and Up!
 A Great Bird Adventure are quality options.
 The former is a somewhat terrifying 3D show that is well done and under the Tree of Life.
 Up!
 A Great Bird Adventure is more of an educational show with live birds.
 There are a few characters from Up that come out during the show.
+Finally, Winged Encounters is a quick atmospheric show to watch from the front of Tree of Life, with a number of birds flying in.
+This is typically done every hour, ask a Cast Member when the day’s shows are.

 Maharajah Jungle Trek